Alliance Atlantis: Cinemas

-Alliance Atlantis owned a chain of cinemas called Alliance Cinemas (now known as Alliance Cinemas).
-The chain owned movie theatres in British Columbia and Ontario and is based in Toronto.
+Alliance Atlantis owned a chain of cinemas called Alliance Cinemas.
+The chain owned movie theatres in British Columbia and Ontario and was based in Toronto.

 Entertainment

 This division of Alliance Atlantis developed and distributed various television programmes to Canadian, American and International broadcasters.
 The programs ranged from series, lifestyle and documentaries.
 Some documentaries were produced through the AAC Fact unit.
-Children's programs were produced through the AAC Kids unit; most of the AAC Kids library (with some exceptions) is now owned by WildBrain.
-They include:

 AAC Kids

+In April 2008, Echo Bridge Home Entertainment acquired the television catalogue of Alliance Atlantis.
+In November 2014, DHX Media (which changed its name to WildBrain in 2019) acquired a majority of Echo Bridge's children's catalogue.

+In 2011, the German distributor m4e AG acquired the catalogue of TV-Loonland AG, AAC Kids' European distributor.
+In 2017, the Belgian distributor Studio 100 acquired a majority stake in m4e AG.